Infineon/mtb-example-btsdk-audio-watch/README.md

 **dev-kit**

-This folder contains the files that are needed to build the embedded BT apps.
+This folder contains the files that are needed to build the embedded Bluetooth apps.

 * baselib: Files for chips supported by BTSDK.
 For example CYW20819, CYW20719, CYW20706, etc.